danielloeh/linkhub/README.md

 Linkhub is a tool for documenting and storing relevant links for a project in a central place.
 It will display all the links and their description configured in `links.json` and has the optional functionality of persisting the file into a remote git repository with little setup.

+Currently its behind auth0 OIDC.
+Note: I'm currently migrating to postgres because of reasons

 Test it on: https://linkhub-danielloeh.herokuapp.com/ (give the instance a few seconds to wake up until anything gets displayed)

 [![Build Status](https://travis-ci.org/danielloeh/linkhub.svg?branch=master)](https://travis-ci.org/danielloeh/linkhub)